 As technology evolves, headless architecture allows for easier upgrades and adaptations.
 You're not locked into a specific theme or set of features.
 Updates and new integrations can be implemented more efficiently, ensuring your store remains competitive and relevant in the long term.
 This is particularly important in the fast-paced e-commerce landscape.

-Creating a Truly Mobile-First Experience
+Does it Create a Truly Mobile-First Experience?

 The decoupled nature of headless Shopify facilitates the creation of highly responsive and optimized mobile experiences.
 This is crucial for success in today's mobile-driven world.